What is the shot?

 - You only need to get the shot about 4 times a year.

 - You do not have to think about birth control every day or every time you have sex.

 - It may make periods lighter, shorter, or periods may even stop after a few shots.

 - The shot can reduce the risk of pelvic inflammatory disease and cancer of the lining of the uterus (endometrial cancer).

 What are the downsides?

 - It does not provide protection from sexually transmitted infections (STI).
-Male condoms or female condoms can be used to prevent STI.
+External condoms or internal condoms can be used to prevent STI.

 - You must visit your health care provider every 10-15 weeks.